1. Can we pick our own therapist? What if I don’t like my assigned therapist?

 3. Do your rates change?

-Rates for individual and group sessions are subject to change and notification of any changes will be communicated to clients at the earliest possibly opportunity.
+Rates for individual and group sessions are subject to change at anytime and notification of any changes will be communicated to clients at the earliest possibly opportunity.